 But, I have to say, multiple characters and shifts in point of view created quite the mystery!
 I was caught up in this story right away.
 Although the characters in this story aren’t quite as developed as the ones in Ms. Hawkins previous novel, they are still quite human and quite unpredictable.
 Every emotion from the stages of teenager to adulthood is felt in this book – love, heartache, growing pains, anger, grief, confusion.
 These characters are unpredictable, unreliable, and very, very human.
 There is Nel, the woman found dead in the water (not a spoiler, it’s what the whole book is based on), Jules (Nel’s sister), Lena (Nel’s daughter), then there are the citizens of Beckford, everyone from the police investigators to a well-known school teacher to the local psychic.
 Everyone has their say in this story.

-I will say that the ending felt rather anti-climactic to me.
+While the plot was intriguing, the ending felt rather anti-climactic to me.
 I had read of this incredible twist ending that keeps the reader on the edge of their seat until the very last sentence.
 It really wasn’t that much of a shock.
 I had questioned this particular character throughout the book and as I read through the final chapters, I was almost certain it was this character.
 The ending didn’t leave my jaw hanging open in shock as I had expected from all the hype.
 It merely confirmed my suspicions.
 It was a good ending and I think a fitting ending for this tale, but it was just too hyped up, as unfortunately happens often with thrillers.

 Overall, it was an enjoyable read.
 It felt good to be caught up in a thriller again, one that kept me up at night flipping through the pages.
 I recommend this to anyone who enjoys mysteries and doesn’t mind multiple character narration.